Lemon Pepper Chicken Wings

 For most foods, the general rule of thumb is that a perishable item should not be in the “danger zone” for more than two hours.
 And by “danger zone”, this is usually at or just above room temperature.
 This time may vary depending on the temperature of the room.

-Can I freeze my chicken wings?
+Can you freeze chicken wings?

 Yes, you can definitely freeze your lemon pepper chicken wings!

 Once prepared, allow the chicken wings to cool to room temperature before transferring them to a freezer bag, removing as much air as possible before sealing.

 Once frozen, chicken wings can be stored up to four months.

 - Recommended: Remove from freezer and allow to thaw in the refrigerator overnight.

 - In Cold Water: Place the wings in a sealed bag into a large bowl filled with cold water.
 Make sure that your wings are fully submerged; you can use a plate or other weighted item to hold them down.
 Flip the bag often and change the water out every 30 minutes or so to make the process faster.

 - In Microwave: Use your microwave’s defrost setting to thaw your wings in the microwave.
 Take note to rotate your wings throughout the cooking process because the microwave can reheat them unevenly.
 Some microwaves will beep at the times it is necessary to rotate your wings.

 - Never put wings out on the counter to thaw out.
 It can contaminate your chicken, allowing it to become unsafe to eat.